 Being A Workaholic Isn’t Always Good

 The desire of doing better is good, but the constant need for exceeding your own expectations can burn you out.
-With over shifts and extended work hours, you may impress your boss who may even praise you and pat on your back, but on the other hand, you’ll be messing up your health.
+With over shifts and extended work hours, you may impress your boss who may even praise you and pat on your back, but on the other hand, you’ll be messing up your health and inviting mental health problems.
 All work and no fun can cause physical weakness, exhaustion, low attention, and lack of creativity.

 Such an extensive amount of work-related pressure and no work-life balance can cause the occurrence of midlife crisis in your early 30s, which usually is known to happen between the ages of 45–64.